-This manual has been prepared in part to satisfy obligations imposed on an aerodrome operator under The Requirements of Civil Aviation Authority of (State) Regulation ( xyz ), and is to be regarded as the Aerodrome Manual for {Name} Airport.
+This manual has been prepared in part to satisfy obligations imposed on an aerodrome operator under [Legislation and/or Regulation], and is to be regarded as the Aerodrome Manual for {Name} Airport.

 It also contains details of essential operating procedures that may not be entirely safety related, but nevertheless are required to satisfy other legal, operational requirements, and common legal obligations.

-The manual has been structured to allow existing documents such as the Airside Vehicle Control Handbook and Airport Emergency Plan etc. to be directly incorporated.
+The manual has been structured to allow other documents such as the Airside Vehicle Control Handbook and Airport Emergency Plan etc. to be directly incorporated.
 These will continue to be amended and published separately but should be regarded as annexes to, but components of, the Aerodrome Manual and should be read in conjunction with it.

 The Civil Aviation Authority of (State) requires the Aerodrome Operator to operate and maintain (Name) Airport in accordance with the procedures set out in the Aerodrome Manual.

-Therefore, staff acting in accordance with the approved procedures are largely indemnified against personal liability claims, should their actions for some reason endanger the safety of aircraft operations.

 It is essential that the procedures documented in this manual are an accurate reflection of current practices.
 If staff become aware of a divergence from these procedures, or if compliance with these procedures is impossible or impracticable for any reason, they must advise their supervisor or the airport safety manager immediately.
 Additionally, staff are encouraged to query these procedures if the intended results can be achieved in a safer, more cost effective, efficient or reliable manner.

 To avoid unnecessary duplication, most procedures make reference to other technical manuals and publications.
 Supervisors should ensure they have a copy of each relevant publication available for reference by staff who are responsible for implementing a procedure.